A nano aquarium is the perfect small tank that will fit pretty much anywhere in your home or office.

 - You need to lift the light out of the way to clean the tank.

 Most Affordable: The Nano Cube Aquarium

 It is the smallest we are featuring on this roundup, and will fit almost anywhere.
 Both the aquarium and the cover are made of strong plastic which is shatter and crack resistant.
-It comes with an LED light which hangs over the tank, a filter and a pedestal base which it sits on.
+It comes with an LED light that hangs over the tank, a filter, and a pedestal base which it sits on.

 You can easily feed your fish as the tank has a small hole at the top of the tank